-The original violation represents the reason for the initial enforcement action.
+The original violation is the reason for the initial enforcement action.
 Many pursuits begin as a result of officers taking enforcement action for infractions such as speeding, which is the most common originating violation.
 As evidenced by the various charges upon apprehension, pursuits may ensue because additional criminal activity exists.

-Vehicle theft is the second most common originating violation, and one of five felony crimes ranked within the top twenty originating violations collected by the PRS database.
-The other felony offenses within the top twenty originating violations were burglary, assault with a deadly weapon, armed robbery, and carjacking.
+Vehicle theft is the second most common originating violation, and one of six felony crimes ranked within the top 20 originating violations collected by the PRS database.
+The other felony offenses within the top 20 originating violations were burglary, assault with a deadly weapon, armed robbery, carjacking, and grand theft.
 All other violations are misdemeanor or infraction traffic violations.
-The top 4 violations account for 49.6 percent of all pursuits that occurred in 2015.
+The top four violations account for approximately 48.5 percent of all pursuits that occurred in 2017.